microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 -- **Document**

-Select some line (e.g. a method or the beggining of the if clause)
+Select some line (e.g., a method or the beginning of the if-clause)

     `app.MapGet("/parseurl", (string url) =>`

-Then use the "BRUSHES" section and press the "Document" button, you will see that comments explaining what the code does are added before the line.
+Then use the "BRUSHES" section and press the "Document" button.
+You will see that comments explaining what the code does are added before the line.

 -- **Test Generation**